FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 | 🦄 Einhorn            | All numbers must be at least 2 apart                                             | ```n & n+2 & (n+4 / n+5)``` </br> ```n & n+3 & n+5``` </br> Example: ⚀⚂⚄ or ⚀⚃⚅ | 24 of 216</br>(11,1%) |
 | ☢️ Dreifaltigkeit     | Three of a kind.                                                                 | ```3x n``` </br> Example: ⚁⚁⚁ or ⚅⚅⚅                                            | 6 of 216</br>(2,8%)   |

-Each possible roll result is represented by a symbol (⚰️,🎁,🦄,☢️) and a name (Das Unvermeidliche, Wunsch, Einhorn, Dreifaltigkeit).
-Most common roll results are ⚰️ (Das Unvermeidliche) and 🎁 (Wunsch).
-Have a look at your roll-result overview card.

 Based on the players roll attempt and the prediction made, there is one possible result that leads to adding or removing stones from the players game stash.
-E.g., in case the roll result was a 🎁 (Wunsch) view that line in your roll-result overview card, then check if the prediction was correct, wrong or passive and add or remove stones accordingly.
+E.g., in case the roll result was a `Wunsch` view that line in your roll-result overview card, then check if the prediction was correct, wrong or passive and add or remove stones accordingly.

 | Result                | Correct | Wrong | Passive |
 |-----------------------|---------|-------|---------|